cholasimmons/bun-elysia-modular_auth/README.md

-# Elysia with Bun runtime
+# Elysia JS Authentication template (with Bun runtime)

 ## Getting Started
-To get started with this template, simply clone this repo and rename example_env to .env, paste this command into your terminal:
+To get started with this template, simply clone this repo, cd into the cloned folder and rename example_env to .env, paste this command into your terminal (in the cloned directory):
 ```bash
 bun install
 ```